Skip to main content

 Take care of your mind and body

-Even though you can’t control whether or not your cancer recurs, you can use your energy to focus on wellness and manage stress.
+If you can, try to use your energy to focus on wellness and manage stress.
 Below are some things you can do to take care of your mind and body.

 • Exercise.
 Moderate exercise (examples: walking, biking, swimming) can help reduce anxiety and depression.
-It also may improve your mood and boost your self-esteem.
+It also may improve your mood.

 • Eat a healthy diet.
 Talk to a dietician or nutritionist about the foods you should eat to stay healthy and maintain your strength.

 • Write your feelings down.
-It may help you to express your feelings by writing in a journal or a notebook.
+Writing in a journal or notebook may help you to express your feelings.
 Many people find that getting their thoughts on paper helps them to let go of worries and fears.

 • Seek comfort from spirituality.
 Many survivors have found their faith, religion, or sense of spirituality to be a source of strength.

 • Give back.
 Some people like to channel their energy by volunteering and helping others.
 Being productive in this way gives them a sense of meaning and lets them turn their attention on others.
-See the NCI booklet, Facing Forward: Making a Difference for ways to give back.
+If you would like to help with a cancer-related cause, see the NCI booklet, Facing Forward: Making a Difference.

 • Take part in clubs, classes, or social gatherings.
-Getting out of the house may help you focus on other things besides cancer and the worries it brings.
+Being with others may help you focus on things besides cancer and the worries it brings.

 Email